Separate Shootings Across Baltimore Spark Concerns Among Residents

 A witness who asked to remain anonymous said he saw someone step out into the street and fire more than a dozen bullets at the doctor.

-Subramanian was taken to the hospital where he was treated by his own team.MORE NEWS: Lamar Jackson Scooters Around Morgan State, Apprentices At Chick-fil-A
+Subramanian was taken to the hospital where he was treated by his own team.MORE NEWS: Airlines Cancel More Than 3,500 US Flights Over Weekend

 Anyone with information about a crime can contact detectives at (410) 396-2100 or call Metro Crime Stoppers at 1-866-7lockup.